 February 25th - Redspread demo, 1.2 update and planning 1.3, newbie introductions, SIG-networking and a shout out to CoreOS blog post.

-The Kubernetes contributing community meets once a week to discuss the project’s status via a videoconference.
+The Kubernetes contributing community meets most Thursdays at 10:00PT to discuss the project’s status via videoconference.
 Here are the notes from the latest meeting.